 This is where Kenneth Wapnick and other famous ACIM gurus, writing books, giving talks, comparing A Course In Miracles to different philosophies and building their careers and enterprises around being a teacher of the course, have gone very wrong.

 As Jesus says in the course:

 "The ego will demand many answers this course does not give.

-Yet, Ken Wapnick wrote over 30 books, mostly dealing with the theology of ACIM and also together with his Catholic "friends, scholars and theologicans" edited and supervised a 1285 pages Q&A (about the same number of pages as the FIP version of ACIM) dealing a LOT with Catholiscism, even stating that there would be no problem practicing Catholiscism and ACIM (and promoting his own books).
+Yet, Ken Wapnick wrote over 30 books, mostly dealing with ACIM and also together with his Catholic "friends, scholars and theologicans" edited and supervised a1285 pages Q&A (about the same number of pages as the FIP version of ACIM) dealing a LOT with Catholicism, even stating that there would be no problem practicing Catholicism and ACIM (as well as promoting his own books).